 Independent Contractors, Self-Employed Workers Can Now Apply for Pandemic Unemployment Assistance

 Learn about unemployment assistance and apply for benefits.
-The CARES Act includes a $600 weekly increase for up to four months in addition to the standard unemployment benefit, which varies by state and by individuals' record of previous earnings.
+The CARES Act included a $600 weekly increase for up to four months in addition to the standard unemployment benefit through July 25, 2020, which varies by state and by individuals' record of previous earnings.
+The Massachusetts Department of Unemployment Assistance is awaiting federal guidance on whether the program will be renewed.
 Learn more about how your MA unemployment benefits are calculated.

 MDS Unemployment Insurance Q&A

 To help dental offices navigate various unemployment resources, the MDS has compiled a memo summarizing available information and providing answers to questions received by member dentists.